 What’s the Difference Between Retained Earnings and Net Income?

-At times, a company may have negative retained earnings but positive net income.
+At times, a company may have negative retained earnings but positive net income — providing a good example of the difference between the two.
 This is what is known as an accumulated deficit.
 Or the opposite may occur.
 For example, if a company earned $60,000 in revenue and they have $40,000 in expenses, their net income is $20,000.
 If they then pay out $10,000 in dividends to shareholders, the retained earnings calculation would be:

 $0 + $20,000 – $10,000 = $10,000 in retained earnings